-18. OBJECTION: So long as I keep 9 of the Commandments - isn’t that good enough?
+OBJECTION #17: So long as I keep nine of the Commandments - isn’t that good enough?

 ANSWER: “For whoever shall keep the whole law, and yet stumble in one point, he is guilty of all” (James 2:10).

 This is about ATTITUDE.
-If we know that God has commanded rest on “His day”, but we resistant to it, whether because of fear (of rejection by others) or because of inconvenience within our present culture, are we not resisting God?
-This is the spirit of rebellion.
-God cannot take this spirit into His kingdom.
+If we know that God has commanded rest on “His day,” but we resist, either because we fear the loss social support networks, or because the Sabbath is simply inconvenient within our present culture, are we not resisting God?
+He cannot take this spirit into His kingdom.

-If the Sabbath was symbolic of something which we may all realize in Christ, why do we still need the symbol?
+If the Sabbath symbolized a “rest” which we may all realize in Christ, why do we still need the symbol?

 - Paul and The Sabbath -

 ANSWER: In Antioch Paul worshiped in the synagogue, on the Sabbath (Acts 13:14-16).
 When the Jews had left the synagogue, the Gentiles begged Paul to preach to them “the next Sabbath” (13:44).
-He didn't tell them to meet him on Sunday.
-And almost the whole city came to hear him.
+He didn’t tell them to meet him on Sunday.
+Almost the whole town came to hear him.

-In Philippi, where there was no synagogue, Paul went out by the river “where prayer was customarily made.”
+In Philippi there was no synagogue.
+Paul went out by the river “where prayer was customarily made.”
 He went there to worship on the Sabbath (Acts 16:13).